 What can I apply for?

-- Grantees may apply for up to £1,500 towards course fees (the course must be an accredited vocational course up to level 3) AND/OR costs associated with studying including: child care, travel and mobility costs, and accessible study materials.
-We do contribute towards funding specialist equipment, but rarely at the maximum grant amount.
+- Grantees may apply for up to £1,500 towards course fees (the course must be an accredited vocational course up to level 3) AND/OR costs associated with studying up to £750 for childcare, travel and equipment.
+The maximum grant award is £1,500.

 - Individuals may re-apply if their course lasts for more than a year.
 For this, we would expect to see evidence of successful progress.